Not to make loss beautiful,

 I often work with people during the span of the first year after a death, and beyond.
 Some people come to untangle grief that’s been held for many years.
 I also serve people who are preparing for the death of a loved one or family member, navigating the complicated feelings that are part of anticipatory grief.

-Let’s light a candle and share a pot of tea, and witness what arises in a space of non-judgement and compassion.
+Let’s light a candle and share a pot of tea, and witness together what arises.